-Give the student the correct Picture Match board and picture cards.
-Help the student turn all of the picture cards face up on the table and sort the picture cards into piles of similar objects (e.g., balls, cars, fish).
-This is a good opportunity to look at and talk about the illustrations on the picture cards.
+Give the student the correct Phrase Match board and set of phrase cards.
+Help the student turn the phrase cards face up on the table.
+This is a good opportunity to look at and talk about the pictures on the Phrase Match board.